lisovin/scalejs/scalejs-docs/src/documents/gridlayout.html.md

 We decided to adopt the [CSS Grid Layout Module](http://www.w3.org/TR/css-grid-1/) pattern by creating a polyfill of Microsoft's Grid Layout.
-Although the polyfill can be used as a stand-alone script for basic HTML5 applications, here we will explain hot to use the CSS Grid Layout in your own scalejs app.
+Although the polyfill can be used as a stand-alone script for basic HTML5 applications, here we will explain how to use the CSS Grid Layout in your own scalejs app.

 Install the __scalejs.layout-cssgrid__ extension with NuGet to import the __layout__ namespace.